 Alternatively, I provide running coaching via video calls to clients in other areas of the world.
 Have a read to see if my services are the right option for you and then let me know what your goals are.
-You’ll see pics of and read about Runningversity coaching clients on this page.
+You’ll see pics of and read about a few Runningversity coaching clients on this page.

 Running Coach Chichester | Running Coach Yateley | Running Coach Bognor | Running Coach UK (or anywhere)

 get fitter & faster at running

 If you’d prefer a more personal approach than our online running courses, get in touch to see if this is the right running coaching for you.
 If you are committed to improving & learning, we’ll make a great team.

 Aim: Prepare for the 10 mile Great South Run

 “The whole experience has been 100% positive.
 Both physically and mentally.
 I’ve remained injury-free too which is testament to following the plan designed specifically for me.“

 I’ve been receiving 1to1 running coaching for 5 months with Charles and have also followed the tailored running plan with great success and great results.
 I like being able to input my thoughts and feelings after a run knowing that they will be read and commented on and plan changed if necessary.
 The whole experience has been 100% positive.
 Both physically and mentally.
 I’ve remained injury-free too which is testament to following the plan designed specifically for me.

 Charles is quite clearly passionate about running and he is definitely keen to impart his skills onto anyone who wants to learn.
 I’ve asked Charles numerous questions and they’ve all been answered in a very thorough but clear way.